hirnlego/repetita-versio/README.md

 mode (center position), it stops at the end of the loop.
 The same thing happens when a positive voltage is received at the relative input.

-## Global mode
+## Settings page

 Global options can be accessed when the bottom switch is either in the center or in the right position by keeping the button pressed for more than 0.3 seconds.
-When in *global mode* the leds lit-up with either a light yellow, creamy color when in looper mode or a light blue, icy color when in delay mode.
+When in *settings page* the leds lit-up with either a light yellow, creamy color when in looper mode or a light blue, icy color when in delay mode.
 Caveat: because the Versio's CV inputs are tied to the respective knobs and it's impossible to establish if a parameter is being changed using either the knob or